unmultimedio/samplr/README.md

 Run `samplr` at the root of your project.
 When run, it will scan all of your directory files, and will generate samples if:

-- file path matches with the [configuration file](#1-samplr-command) settings.
+- file path matches with the [configuration file](#1-samplr-config) settings.
-- it includes at least one samplr keyword.
+- it includes at least one [samplr keyword](#2-setup-your-original-files).

 ### 4. Check the samples

-Sample files does not include the `.sample` at the end of the file (if exists), but before the real extension _(which helps editor linting and coloring)_.
+Generated files does not include the `.sample` extension at the end of the file , but before the real extension (if exists), this helps editor linting and coloring.

 | Original filename | Generated sample filename |
 | ----------------- | ------------------------- |